What is the best small dog for your family? That depends. Every breed has some unique characteristics and challenges.

 7. Lhasa Apso

 If they are exposed to children from an early age, these dogs are a great addition to the family.
-It is best to supervise them in the early stages with kids, as it is important for them to be properly socialised both with kids and other pets.
+It is best to supervise them in the early stages with kids, as it is important for them to be properly socialized both with kids and other pets.

 The Lhasa Apso is an active breed but does not require a huge amount of exercise.
 The breed can be obstinate, and this can make general training and housebreaking quite difficult.
-Despite their thick coat, this is a non shedding breed.

 Maltese may act like a princess, but they truly love running and playing.
 They are highly trainable and excel at learning new tricks.